railsware/mailtrap-dotnet/docs/cookbook/send-email.md

 > [!TIP]
 > @Mailtrap.IMailtrapClient.Transactional, @Mailtrap.IMailtrapClient.Bulk and @Mailtrap.IMailtrapClient.Test(System.Int64)
-> are factory methods that will create new @Mailtrap.Email.IEmailClient instance every time when called.
+> are factory methods that will create new @Mailtrap.Emails.IEmailClient instance every time when called.
 > Thus in case when you need to perform multiple `Send()` calls to the same endpoint it will be good idea
 > to spawn client once and then reuse it:
 > ```csharp